peimani/Project4/README.md

 -Comparison of Model Performances

 ## Conclusion
 Neural Networks can be challenging to design, but are able to read x-ray images and distinguish certain disorders.
+My recommendations:

+ * Choose the Kaggle Dataset since it is already separated into folders for easier data importation.
+ * Google Colab is a good place to write your code because it provides the extra power needed to run the models which are of large size and quality.
+ * Using PreTrained Networks will help tune a huge number of images in the training data.
+      -- As such, adapting a pretrained model that was trained on a larger dataset can lead to a stronger model when you have limited training data.

 ![](https://github.com/peimani/Project4/blob/master/Pics%20Proj4/Screen%20Shot%202020-12-16%20at%209.28.19%20AM.png)